Here Is The Minimum Wage In Every State In America In 2023

 Utah has a median household income: $75,780, which is surprisingly high when you factor in the state’s minimum wage remains at the federal level of $7.25.

 The median household income in Washington state is $78,687.
-The state has seen its minimum wage increase almost a full dollar per hour since 2020 when it was $13.50.
-As of January 2022, the currently minimum wage is $13.50.
+The state has seen its minimum wage increase of over two full dollars per hour since 2020 when it was $13.50.
+As of January 2023, the currently minimum wage is $15.74.

 Last, and definitely least is Wyoming, where the median household income is $65,003.
 The state’s minimum wage has remained unchanged since 2020 and it remains a very low $5.15.
 Just like Georgia, employers in Wyoming have to pay the federal minimum wage of $7.25 if they are forced to adhere to the Fair Labor Standards Act.
 Either way…Do better, Wyoming.